Overview of Queues and Servers in Discrete-Event Simulation

 A person (such as a bank teller) who performs a transaction with each arriving customer

 A transmitter that processes and sends messages

 A machine that assembles parts in a factory

 A computer that executes programs

-In some cases, a server in a model does not represent a real-world system.
-A common modeling technique involves a delay of duration zero, that is, an infinite server whose service time is zero, to provide a place for an entity to reside to manipulate its attributes.
+In some cases, a server does not represent a real-world system.
+A common modeling technique involves a delay of duration zero (that is, an infinite server whose service time is zero) to provide a place for an entity to reside to manipulate its attributes.

-Two queue-server pairs connected in series represent successive operations that an entity undergoes.
-For example, parts on an assembly line are processed sequentially by two machines.
+Connecting two queue-server pairs in series can represent successive operations on an entity.
+For example, you can model how parts on an assembly line are processed sequentially by two machines.

 The entity must stay in the first server past the end of service.